-A series of maps showing the boundaries of all 31 communities eligible for funding under Round 2 of the program is at Appendix A.
+A map showing the boundaries of all communities eligible for funding under Round 3 of the program is at Appendix A.

 The objective of the program is to assist eligible communities to undertake economic development projects to respond to the impact of water recovery activities under the Basin Plan.